David Attenborough’s Blue Planet II series, aired in 2017, galvanised a global movement to rid our oceans of single use plastic.

 - Use a dish brush with a wooden handle and compostable bristles

 - Buy plastic-free sunblock or make your own.
-UK brand Shade makes fantastic all natural sunscreen products
+Friendly Turtle makes fantastic all-natural sunscreen products in plant-based packaging.

 - Use eco-friendly dental floss.
 Try to find dental floss that doesn’t come in plastic packaging.
-Brands like Vomel and Le Negri are some great options.
+Brands like Peace with the Wild and Boobalou are some great options.

 4. Try a small-scale circular economy at home

 - Grow your own produce and/or get it delivered in plastic-free packaging from veg box companies like Riverford or Abel and Cole.

 - Compost your food waste using a product such as Bokashi Bin.
 This gets rid of the need for rubbish bags.
 Once you start composting your food waste, you might find you barely need your normal rubbish bin as most other products can be recycled.

 - Pick up waste using old newspaper or compostable bags.
 This removes the need for plastic poo bags.

 - Use glass or stainless steel food/water bowls.

 - Choose pet toys and furniture made from natural material.

 - Buy your pet food in bulk and use a cat litter made from natural materials.